Our thinking

 While voluntary, the AI Ethics Principles are designed to ensure AI is "safe, secure and reliable" by: (i) achieving safer, more reliable and fairer outcomes for all Australians; (ii) reducing the risk of negative impact on those affected by AI applications; and (iii) assisting businesses and governments to practice the highest ethical standards when designing, developing and implementing AI.
 By implementing the AI Ethics Principles, as well as the Voluntary AI Safety Standard which seeks to address similar issues, businesses can begin to develop the practices needed for future AI regulatory environments.

-The proposed mandatory guardrails set clear regulatory expectations from the Australian Government on the safe and responsible use of AI.
+The proposed mandatory guardrails (the future of which remains unclear at this point in time) would seek to set clear regulatory expectations from the Australian Government on the safe and responsible use of AI.
 They focus on providing Australian businesses with: (i) greater regulatory certainty over the AI landscape; (ii) mechanisms to mitigate risks and harms associated with AI; and (iii) public trust in the development and deployment of AI in Australia in high-risk settings.

 Risk categorization

-As noted above, there are no specific statutes or regulations in Australia that directly regulate AI.
+As noted above, there are no specific statutes or regulations in Australia that directly regulate AI and currently no classification of AI systems based on risk.

 In the Interim Response, the Australian Government indicated that it would adopt a risk-based framework to AI regulation, meaning the regulatory requirements will be commensurate to the level of risk posed by the specific use, deployment or development of AI where, for example, higher risk AI applications will likely include uses that may result in negative impacts for people that are difficult or impossible to reverse.

-This risk-based framework is further reflected in the Proposals Paper, which outlines a risk-based approach for new mandatory AI guardrails enforced in Australia.
-In implementing mandatory AI guardrails, the Australian Government will consider: (i) the levels of risk and key attributes of identified risks; and (ii) the balance of ex ante (preventative) and ex post (remedial) regulatory measures to successfully mitigate against identified risks.
+This risk-based framework is further reflected in the Proposals Paper, which outlines a risk-based approach for possible mandatory AI guardrails enforced in Australia.
+If the Government were to proceed with implementing mandatory AI guardrails, it would consider: (i) the levels of risk and key attributes of identified risks; and (ii) the balance of ex ante (preventative) and ex post (remedial) regulatory measures to successfully mitigate against identified risks.

 In addition, specific risk categories were identified in the Proposals Paper: